KrishJain8/AIClothesDesignStudio/README.md

 Scenario details

 This solution helps users to use AI to explore their imagination and design a shoe of any kind.

+**1. Azure Open AI**

+Register for Azure Open AI - https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview Once got approved create Azure Open AI resource in Azure portal.
+Select region as East US
+At the time of writing this article davinci-003 is only available in East US Create a deployment inside the resource.